leohuynh75/Carbon-Emission-Analysis/README.md

 The dataset has four tables containing information of carbon emission released during the the companies production.

 ## 3. Methodology
-Before analyzing, I must check the dataset first.
-Duplicate entries are identified using a COUNT(1) > 1 query in SQL.
+I used **SQL** to query the information needed for analysis purposes throughout this project.
+But before analyzing, I must check the dataset first.
+Duplicate entries are identified using a COUNT(id) > 1 query in SQL.
 This approach groups records by key identifiers to check for rows with the same values, which could distort the accuracy of carbon emission calculations.
 ```sql
 SELECT id, count(id) as Freq
 FROM product_emissions